min2ha/ukwa-site/content/target/14195/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Elections Scotland: The Chief Counting Officer's Guide to dealing with doubtful ballot papers

 <p>A guide for Counting Officers and their deputies for the Scottish Independence referendum 18 September 2014.</p>